hetiansu5/go-redis-pool/README.md

-# Redis Pool
+# Go Client Redis Pool

-Redis pool supports master-slave access model in redis protol.
+Go client redis pool supports master-slave access model in redis protol.

 ## How to use